renovate-bot/khulnasoft-lab-_-pipeline-parser/README.md

 ## Description

-Pipeline Parser is Argon's solution for parsing and analyzing pipeline files of popular CI yaml files in order to create a generic pipeline entity that can be used across platforms.
+Pipeline Parser is KhulnaSoft's solution for parsing and analyzing pipeline files of popular CI yaml files in order to create a generic pipeline entity that can be used across platforms.

 #### Supported Platforms: